- What’s in ORB Sleep Complex?

 ORB Sleep Complex is a melatonin-based sleep aid blend.
 The formulation focuses on more rapid sleep onset, a lengthier and more restful sleep duration, and less lethargy upon waking up.
 In other words, ORB Sleep Complex asserts that it can not only help you sleep faster, but longer, as well.

-Many sleep aids can leave you with a “hangover” or a grogginess that’s hard to shake off.
+Many sleep aids and sleeping pills can leave you with a “hangover” or a grogginess that’s hard to shake off.
 The composition of this supplement works to avoid that feeling, and also aids in relaxation and stress relief.
 ORB Sleep Complex values sleep health, but not at the expense of the quality of your waking life.

 As with every dietary supplement, it is important to remember that ORB Sleep Complex is not actual medication.
 Please consult a healthcare professional before you add any dietary supplement or vitamin to your daily habits.